pentagram-lang/pentagram-ideas/tour.md

   'false branch' say
 end-if,

--- Tagged unions narrow through conditionals --
--- Synthetic .is-variant fields check the variant -- if pet.is-dog begin
+-- Conditionals are also used to narrow tagged union variants -- if pet.is-dog begin
   -- Inside this branch, pet is known to be a dog -- pet.breed say